solidzone/mailmeteor-landing/mail-merge-gmail.md

 **7. Send your mail merge**

 Ready for take-off?
 It’s time to send your mailmerge campaign.

-We know that a mail merge can be a bit daunting at first, letting a program send emails for you.
+We know that sending your mail merge can be a bit daunting at first.
 No worries though, if you follow these steps, everything will be alright!

 ![Sending a mail merge with Mailmeteor](/assets/img/blog/mail-merge-gmail/tutorial-mailmeteor-sending-mail-merge.gif)

+✨ That's it!
+You are now ready to mail merge emails with Gmail using an add-on such as Mailmeteor ✨

-_Watch this teacher use Mailmeteor to mail merge emails to his students:_
+_Here's a real-life example.
+Watch this teacher use Mailmeteor to mail merge emails to his students:_

 <div class="embed-responsive embed-responsive-16by9">
     <iframe class="embed-responsive-item" title="Mail Merge Tutorial using Mail Meteor Chrome Add-On" src="" show-info="O" data-src="https://www.youtube.com/embed/hfy5UKw36nA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen loading="lazy"></iframe>